Dublin City University: Corporate identity

 The university's current corporate identity dates from 2001 when the new president, Ferdinand von Prondzynski, decided to rebrand the identity as he considered the previous "three castles" logo to be out of date and not representative of the university's vision as a modern and networked research university.

 Rankings

 The university was named Irish University of the Year 2004-2005 by the Sunday Times, UK.
 It was also ranked second in the league table of Irish universities in the same newspaper that year, and fourth in the two subsequent league tables.
 The university was one of three establishments of higher education in Ireland which are ranked amongst the top 300 universities worldwide by the Times Higher Education Supplement in 2007–2008.
 The university was named "Irish University of the Year" by the Sunday Times newspaper once again for the 2010–2011 academic year.

 The university has been named numerous times as one of the world's top 50 universities that are under 50 years old, by the QS World University Rankings list.
-DCU's QS World University ranking is 391st (jointly) for 2018 and it is ranked in the 51-60 bracket among universities less than 50 years old.
+DCU's QS World University ranking is 408th for 2027.